nixworks/public/news/2010/05/18/README.md

 ##### Wealth
 ### [A new study has found that the gap in wealth between white and black Americans increased by more than four times between 1984 and 2007. ](/news/2010/05/18/a-new-study-has-found-that-the-gap-in-wealth-between-white-and-black-americans-increased-by-more-than-four-times-between-1984-and-2007.md)
-_Context: 2007, United States, black, 1984, wealth, white_
+_Context: United States, 1984, black, wealth, 2007, white_

 ##### Hamas
 ### [Hamas' interior ministry executes three Palestinians in Gaza, without the approval of the President of the Palestinian National Authority, Mahmoud Abbas. ](/news/2010/05/18/hamas-interior-ministry-executes-three-palestinians-in-gaza-without-the-approval-of-the-president-of-the-palestinian-national-authority-m.md)
-_Context: Gaza Strip, death penalty, Palestinian Authority President, Palestinians, Mahmoud Abbas, Hamas_
+_Context: death penalty, Mahmoud Abbas, Gaza Strip, Palestinians, Hamas, Palestinian Authority President_

 ##### Taliban
 ### [A Taliban suicide car bomber kills at least 12 Afghan civilians and wounds dozens more in an attack on a NATO convoy in the capital, Kabul. ](/news/2010/05/18/a-taliban-suicide-car-bomber-kills-at-least-12-afghan-civilians-and-wounds-dozens-more-in-an-attack-on-a-nato-convoy-in-the-capital-kabul.md)
-_Context: Kabul, Taliban_
+_Context: Taliban, Kabul_

 ##### Pakistan
 ### [A suicide car-bomber attacks a police van in the north western Pakistani town of Dera Ismail Khan, killing 12 people. ](/news/2010/05/18/a-suicide-car-bomber-attacks-a-police-van-in-the-north-western-pakistani-town-of-dera-ismail-khan-killing-12-people.md)